 Gen Eds: Students take courses across the curriculum to fulfill the General Education Expectations.
 Gen Eds are required for entrance to certain majors, Phi Beta Kappa, university honors, etc.

 Grading Mode: A student's academic performance in individual courses taken at Wesleyan will be evaluated either by letter grades (A-F) or by the designations credit (CR) or unsatisfactory (U).
-The final choice of grading mode must be made within the 14 days after drop/add period ends.
+The final choice of grading mode must be made by the designated deadline.

 Incompletes: Students can request incompletes at the end of the academic term.
 If approved, the student will have additional time beyond the end of the semester to submit outstanding work or take the test.
 See your class dean for more information.